-John Swann has been President of the HVAC Heating group, including Weil-McLain and Marley Engineered Products, since 2013.
-He assumed additional responsibilities for Radiodetection in 2015.
-John has led efforts to formulate and implement organic and M&A strategies to drive profitable growth across the portfolio, including the acquisitions of Schonstedt and CUES in 2018, which along with Radiodetection form the Location & Inspection group, as well as the acquisition of Patterson-Kelley within the Heating group in 2019.
-Previously, John served as President of SPX Hydraulic Technologies and Vice President of New Venture Development for SPX.
+John Swann has been President of the HVAC Heating group since 2013, with responsibility for Weil-McLain and Marley Engineered Products, as well as Patterson-Kelley, which SPX acquired in 2019.
+John has also been responsible for Radiodetection since 2015, leading efforts to build and expand the company’s Location & Inspection platform, including the acquisitions of Schonstedt and CUES in 2018, and ULC Robotics and Sensors & Software in 2020.
+Previously, he served as President of SPX Hydraulic Technologies and Vice President of New Venture Development for SPX.
 John joined SPX in 2004 as Director of Business Development for the company’s Industrial and Test & Measurement segments.
-Before joining SPX, he held consulting positions with both PricewaterhouseCoopers and Andersen Business Consulting, practicing in the areas of mergers & acquisitions and corporate strategy.
+Before joining SPX, he held consulting positions with both PricewaterhouseCoopers and Andersen Business Consulting, practicing in the areas of mergers & acquisitions and strategy.
 John also serves on the board of the Air Conditioning Heating & Refrigeration Institute (AHRI) and is a member of its Audit and Investment Committees.
 He received his MBA with distinction from Kennesaw State University and his B.A. in history from Miami University.

 Vice President and Chief Human Resources Officer